h0mbre/h0mbre.github.io/_posts/2019-12-20-Image_Based_C2_PoC.md

 - Configure MySQL to accept credentialed logins (just because you can access MySQL as root on Kali doesn't mean it's been configured!)

 ### High Level Overview
+Here is a high-level overview of how our process works.
+Keep in mind that we are merely simulating a client in this process with a Python script, so will just be hardcoding URLs.
+But the premise is still valid as described in the diagram.

 ![](/assets/images/AWE/overview.JPG)